peterstriegel/Project-MKE-3D/README.md

 Visit the website at https://mke-3d.vercel.app.

 Instructions:
+Red circles represent areas of interest.
+Hover or click them to explore.

+Desktop:
 left-click drag to rotate,
 right-click drag to pan,
 scroll to zoom.

-Red circles represent areas of interest.
-Hover or click them to explore.
+Mobile (landscape view recommended): drag to rotate, two-finger drag to pan, pinch to zoom, tap-hold to read point of interest text, tap point of interest to explore.